Other household waste

 Community recycling stations

-The Customer Service Centre at Council's Administration Building, Council's Works Depot at Boolaroo and the six Lake Mac Libraries branches at Cardiff, Charlestown, Belmont, Morisset, Swansea and Toronto accept household batteries, fluoro tubes and globes, mobile phones and accessories, smoke detectors, and DVDs and CDs (discs only - cases should be removed and disposed of in the recycling bin).
+Community recycling stations are located at the Customer Service Centre at Council's Administration Building, Council's Works Depot at Boolaroo and the six Lake Mac Libraries branches at Cardiff, Charlestown, Belmont, Morisset, Swansea and Toronto.
+Accepted items include:

 Community Recycling Centre

 The Community Recycling Centre is located at the Awaba Waste Management Facility.

 - e-waste (including DVDs and CDs removed from their cases)